ing-bank/baker/docs/sections/reference/execution-semantics.md

 ### Sensory event with firing limit

-When specifying a sensory event with a firing limit of `n` we generate a in-adjacent place with `n` tokens in the initial marking.
+When specifying a sensory event with a firing limit of `n` we generate an in-adjacent place with `n` tokens in the initial marking.

 ![](../../images/RecipeCompiler-draw.io-FiringLimit.svg)